NUS-SUS/aws-node-stripe-integration/README.md

 # AWS Stripe Integration in NodeJS
-description: 'This SMP Stripe integration (via webhook) using AWS Lambda and API Gateway.'
+Description: 'This SMP Stripe integration (via webhook) using AWS Lambda and API Gateway.